 It’s officially spring here in Baton Rouge, and we’re excited about the warmer weather!
 But with that toasty weather comes increased amounts of ragweed, oak, and grass pollens that can cause unwanted irritation for you and your loved ones.
 Our allergy season here in Louisiana lasts from February to early summer and can be brutal, so it’s important to take whatever measures possible to ensure you don’t suffer all season long.

 One of the best ways to combat allergy season is getting familiar with your indoor air quality and learning what measures you can take to improve it.
 While you can’t reduce the number of allergens in the air outside, you can improve your air quality indoors to make sure you and your family are breathing peacefully.
-Fortunately, Southern Air Heating and Cooling is here to tell you what allergens are most active this season, and what you can do to combat the symptoms.
+Fortunately, Southern Air Heating, Cooling & Plumbing is here to tell you what allergens are most active this season, and what you can do to combat the symptoms.

 What are Common Allergy Symptoms?